kuperov/fit/README.md

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6.png)

 The GPS coordinates are suprisingly accurate.
 We discussed above that the altitude data is fairly noisy, although this is mostly because altitudes are given as integers, and there isn't much vertical movement when you ride.
 This means that round-off error is large compared to actual vertical movement, and so contributes a lot to the signal-to-noise ratio.
+But the opposite seems to be true for the longitude and latitude: the error is very small compared to actual horizontal movement.

-Check out this excerpt of my daily commute, which runs along the bike path on the western side of the Sydney Harbour Bridge.
-The GPS path tracks the bike path almost exactly the whole way:
+For a visual illustration, check out this excerpt of my daily commute, which runs along the bike path on the western side of the Sydney Harbour Bridge.
+The GPS path tracks the bike lane accurately the whole way:

 ```r
 load('examples/commute.rda') # subset of a daily commute (R data format)